Policy 1: Membership

 - Category 2: Comprehensive and medical doctoral universities

-Each fall, usually in October/November, renewal notices from the President of the Society are sent to existing Institutional Members and invitations to become Institutional members are sent to colleges and universities across Canada.
+Each fall, usually in October/November, renewal notices from the Chair of the Board of the Society are sent to existing Institutional Members and invitations to become Institutional members are sent to colleges and universities across Canada.
 Information packages for renewal and joining STLHE typically include the following items: STLHE Annual Report, STLHE brochure, and an invoice for membership.
-Two copies of Green Guides published in the last year are included for founding members and one for other packages.
+Two copies of STLHE publications published in the last year are included for founding members and one for other packages.

 Founding Institutional Members: